-Marking of the on-street bikeways and wayfinding on multi-use trails will provide users an effective way of identifying where they are and direct them to where they wish to go.
+Marking of the on-street bikeways and multi-use trails way-finding will provide the users an effective way of identifying where they are and direct them to where they wish to go.
 Marking and maintenance of the markings for the existing bikeway and trail system will be a combined effort undertaken by Street Maintenance Division for the on-street portion and by Parks and Recreation Maintenance for the multi-use trail portion.
 Implementation of signage requires coordination with Street Maintenance for consistency of the Bikeways and Trails system.
-Newly constructed facilities will include wayfinding as part of their design and be included as part of the facility construction.
+Newly constructed facilities will include way-finding as part of their design and be included as part of the facility construction.

-As of 2014, the City is developing a Bicycle Corridor and Wayfinding Sign Implementation Plan.
+The City is developing a Bicycle Corridor and Wayfinding Sign Implementation Plan currently, in 2014.
 The goal of the project is to improve wayfinding and navigability for non-motorized travelers throughout the city.
 The City's consultant first identified bicycle destination sites, such as the North Diversion Channel, Bosque Trail, University of New Mexico, Balloon Fiesta Park, and hospitals.
 This list of destinations was reviewed and discussed with GABAC members to gain input on any additional bicycle destination sites or corridors.
-Once the project develops a prioritized list of destination sites and corridors, the consultant will develop wayfinding signs for the destination sites and corridors.
-One product of this project is a geographic database of proposed wayfinding sign locations along the various corridors.
+Once the prioritized list of destination sites and corridors has been developed, the consultant will develop wayfinding signs for the destination sites and corridors.
+The product of this study is a geographic database that identifies proposed wayfinding sign locations along the various corridors.